Applications for Summer 2024 may be reviewed for remaining openings, cancellations, and waitlist through May 1, 2024.

 - Physics (Biomechanics that includes physics may be accepted with approval)

 - Biomechanics or Applied Movement Anatomy

-Prerequisite courses can be taken at CBU through the Pre-Athletic Curriculum.
+*Prerequisites must be complete before consideration for admission to the Master of Science in Athletic Training program.
+Prerequisite courses can be taken at CBU through the Pre-Athletic Training Curriculum.
 Please contact Graduate Admissions for more information.

 8. CPR for the Professional Rescuer Certification, demonstrated by coursework or certificate*

-9. Clinical Observation*: Verification of 150 hours from two or more athletic training settings supervised by a Certified Athletic Trainer.
+9. Clinical Observation*: Verification of 80 hours in an athletic training setting supervised by a Certified Athletic Trainer.
+Observation at two sites is recommended but not required.
 Please submit a completed ATP Observation Hours Form.
 You may use more than one form.
-Due to COVID-19 and the limited availability of clinical observation sites, applicants may substitute one or more of the observation sites by interviewing current athletic trainers and submitting a one-page summary of how athletic training is conducted at that site.
-Summaries should be uploaded to the application under the Observation Hours requirement.
 Consideration will be given to applicants that were not able to complete the requirement, but have 1) completed interviews and 2) submit a written plan for how to complete the hours after the application deadline.
-Please contact David Little, firstname.lastname@example.org for questions or clarification.

 10. A successful interview with the ATP Admissions Committee.
 Not all applicants are invited for an interview.

 11. An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOEFL).
 The minimum score required to display English language proficiency for graduate programs is 80 IBT.